Welcome to The Community Guide! Let us know what you think of the website by completing this quick survey.

 About the CPSTF

 The CPSTF is an independent, nonfederal panel of 15 public health and prevention experts who represent a broad range of scientific, practice, and policy expertise in community prevention services, public health, health promotion, and disease prevention.
 Members are appointed by the director of the Centers for Disease Control and Prevention (CDC).
-CDC’s Community Guide Branch provides administrative, scientific, and technical support for the CPSTF.
+CDC’s Community Guide Office provides administrative, scientific, and technical support for the CPSTF.

 The CPSTF has findings for more than 230 intervention approaches in the following 21 topic areas: